 - Renovating with a Shaman

 - Home as the Backdrop for Intimacy and Bonding

 - When Things Bite back—Why Appliances Rebel and How to Get on Better Terms with Them

 - Men Care for the Home: Advice from Thomas Hardy to Dave Barry

 - Aphrodite’s Feather-duster: The Mythology of Housekeeping

-In our monthly podcasts, a wide range of experts offer novel suggestions on how to renew your love affair with home.
+In our article and interviews, a wide range of experts offer novel suggestions on how to renew our love affair with home.

 - Psychologists tell why home is our primary attachment—and sets the pattern for our experience of intimacy.

 - Poets describe the soul of ordinary things, sharing odes they have written to bath soap and extension cords.